pinetree1/crispr-dav/Install-and-Run.md

         exit

-(6) On the host, open a browser to view the report index.html file in /Users/xyz/temp/deliverables/GENEX_CR1.
+(6) On the host, open a browser to view the report file, index.html, in /Users/xyz/temp/deliverables/GENEX_CR1.

-The general steps for analyzing your own project via the docker are simlar.
+The general steps for analyzing your own project via the docker are similar.
+You'll need to prepare a set of input files: conf.txt, amplicon.bed, site.bed, sample.site, fastq.list, and run.sh, similar to those in the examples; and prepare reference genome or amplicon sequence.
 The important thing is to share your data directories with the container.
 For example, assuming that there are 3 directories on the host related to your project:

-      /Users/xyz/temp/project: contains the input files (amplicon.bed, conf.txt, fastq.list, run.sh, sample.site, and site.bed).
+      /Users/xyz/temp/project: contains the input files.

       /Users/xyz/temp/rawfastq: contains the fastq files.